hazelcast/hazelcast/hazelcast-documentation/src/BoundedQueue.md

 </hazelcast>
 ```

-So, when the producer is started once, 10 items are put into the queue and then it will not allow for any put operation.
-Once the consumer is started, it means the total size is now 20 and the producer again starts to put another 10 items.
+When the producer is started, 10 items are put into the queue and then the queue will not allow more `put` operations.
+When the consumer is started, it means the total size is now 20 and the producer can `put` another 10 items.

-But, again, the producer is 5 times faster than the consumer in our sample.
-So, it is a good option to start multiple consumers or just emptying the members.
+But in this sample code, the producer is 5 times faster than the consumer.
+For this sample code, it is a good option to start multiple consumers or to empty the members.